macmillanpublishers/RSuite_Word-template/README.md

 * The Word Startup folder will need to be wiped clean prior to installation
 * The rest of the files may pre-exist at time of installation, as long as the newer (installing) versions will overwrite existing.
 * Package name / Portal Display name (example): **RSuiteStyleTemplatev6.0**
-(The version number should match the version number from the [latest release](https://github.com/macmillanpublishers/RSuite_Word-template/releases/latest) that you downloaded assets from.
+(The version number should match the version number from the release that you downloaded assets from.

 ###### Notes for Macmillan packaging team (PC)
 1. Ideally pushed via deployment, but also available in Windows SelfService portal.